-Alice Weber recently completed her two-week Research Residency at Critical Path, researching her ongoing project Dream Cellscapes.
-The residency then led into a three-week solo exhibition of the same name at Cement Fondu, currently open to the public until 2nd of May, as part of the ‘Textbook for Desire’ program.
+Alice Weber, during the two-week Research Residency at Critical Path in April, researched her ongoing project Dream Cellscapes.
+The residency then led into a three-week solo exhibition of the same name at Cement Fondu, in April and May, as part of the ‘Textbook for Desire’ program.

 “I work from the perspective that any encounter with the body is charged with desire and this becomes intelligible through specific codes.”